armory3d/armory_docs/getting_started/scene5.md

 - https://github.com/armory3d/armory_examples/tree/master/scene5

-The game can be instatnly played in the browser (and all the other targets) - including gamepad support:
+The game can be instantly played in the browser (and all the other targets) - including gamepad support:
 - http://armory3d.org/demo/scene5/

 ![](img/scene5/18.jpg)